 Ken Chitwood is a religion scholar currently working as a a journalist-fellow with the University of Southern California’s Center for Religion and Civic Culture’s Spiritual Exemplars Project and as an Adjunct Instructor with Concordia College New York’s Global Initiative program.
 He graduated with his Ph.D. from the University of Florida in 2019 where he worked with the Department of Religion and the Center for Global Islamic Studies.
 His academic work focuses on Islam in the Americas, Puerto Rican Muslims, Latinx Muslims, hemispheric American religion (including North America, Latin America, and the Caribbean), translocal religion, intersections of religion & culture, Christian-Muslim relations, global Christianity, Muslim minorities, & ethnographic methods and manifestations of religion-beyond-religion in a global and digital age.
 Additionally, he has published work on Judaism in Latin America and the Caribbean, religion and popular culture, and other relevant topics.

 Chitwood is also a forward-thinking Lutheran theologian, pastor & popular speaker who accents 'glocal' 21st-century Christianity.
 As a "theologian without borders," his interests include global theologies, multi-cultural ministry, & the contextualization of doctrines & practices across religious boundaries, physical borders, & cultural barriers.
 Weaving together historical context, societal exegesis, & a fair dose of ironic humor, Ken speaks with power, love, & sound mind.

-Ken is based in Gainesville, Florida where he researches, writes, teaches, and enjoys ultra-distance running, well-placed sarcasm, craft beer, bike-commuting, traveling, hiking, camping, & rugby.
+In addition to writing, teaching, and research Ken enjoys ultra-distance running, well-placed sarcasm, craft beer, bike-commuting, traveling, hiking, camping, & rugby.